This is an alphabetical listing. To find music for your instrument, voice, or ensemble, click <MUSIC BY INSTRUMENT>

 Trois riviÈres

 Baroque ensemble—2 baroque flutes, baroque violin, viola da gamba, baroque cello, harpsichord.
 2006, 1 mvt., 19 min.
-Premiered by Mélomanie in 2006 and featured on the CD Florescence. <<< LISTEN >>>
+Premiered by Mélomanie in 2006 and featured on the CDs Florescence and Up to the LIght. <<< LISTEN >>>

 ULTRAVIOLET